Verizon Connect RevealQuoted Based

 And in this section, we’ll list some of the most common and useful features.

-- Vehicle health: This feature diagnostic the vehicle when there are issues and maintenance reminders.
+- Vehicle health: Runs diagnostics on the vehicle and gives alerts when there are issues and maintenance reminders.

 - GPS tracking device: Records location and engine usage information for compliance reporting.

-- Document scanning: Some Verizon ELD features portable scanner, giving the driver the ability to scan paperwork to the office right from his vehicle.
+- Document scanning: Verizon’s ELD features a portable scanner that gives the driver the ability to scan paperwork to the office right from their vehicle.

-- Performance reporting: Monitor driver idle time, detention at customer locations, out-of-route miles, and more.
+- Performance reporting: Monitors driver idle time, detention at customer locations, out-of-route miles, and more.
 This feature is designed to help make the fleet more efficient.

-- Safety alerts: Get an automatic notification on speeding, sharp acceleration, hard braking, lane departure, etc.
+- Safety alerts: Sends an automatic notification on speeding, sharp acceleration, hard braking, lane departure, etc.

 Additional Features of Verizon ELD

 - Navigation: Gives the driver a GPS navigation tool designed for truck routing or other appropriate restrictions.

 - IFTA: GPS data gathered by ELDs can often be used to generate IFTA fuel tax reports.